transloadit/uppy/website/src/docs/writing-plugins.md

 #### `onUnmount()`

 Called after the elements have been removed from the DOM.
-Can be used to perform additional (clean up) side-effects.
+Can be used to do some clean up or other side-effects.

 ## Upload Hooks